Frequently Asked Questions

 You will be examined on the following in the 90 minutes allotted time:

 Includes case history, interview, assessments, hands-on treatment, wrap up and home care.
 The candidate will be asked to perform a treatment from beginning to end as one would perform in the clinic environment.

 When the time for your examination has arrived, you will be escorted by the Chief Examiner into the preparation area, where you will be given the “Instructions to Candidates”.
 This includes a case history on which you will be examined.
 You will have 15 minutes in which to prepare – paper is provided for you to make any notes you feel are relevant.
 You may refer to these notes at any time during the examination.
 The notes will not be marked.
 After the preparation time, the CEX escorts the candidates to the exam stations, where they will read aloud the “Instructions to Candidates” and are expected to do a complete interview and assessment with the body examiner.
 At the end of this time the candidate is to state which case study they are treating and to get informed consent.
 The candidate will then give a hands-on massage treatment.
 During this hands-on massage the candidate is to explain, in all stages, the causes, signs and symptoms, hydrotherapy, treatment including techniques, muscles and structures, contraindications, remedial exercises and home care, treatment frequency and possible outcomes of the case study.

 At the conclusion of the treatment, the candidate is expected to give appropriate home care, one stretching exercise, one strengthening exercise and one hydrotherapy application.

-Section Two: anatomy and land marking, and orthopaedic testing (25 minutes total).
+Section Two: anatomy and land marking, orthopaedic testing and technique demonstration (30 minutes total).

 - Structure identification and palpation.